 A continuation of this rising trend could further reduce affordability for some home buyers across state.
 So a case could be made for buying a home sooner rather than later.

-Disclaimers: This article includes projections and outlooks for the Oregon real estate market through 2020.
+Disclaimers: This article includes projections and outlooks for the Oregon real estate market through 2020 and 2021.
 Such predictions were provided by third parties not associated with our company.
 We have compiled them here as an educational service to our readers.